 If you are not sure which tracks you can add audio to, just select a clip in the media library.
-The tracks in the timeline you can add the audio to will "light up".
+The icons next to the tracks in the timeline you can add the audio to will be blue.
 For more information on what media you can add to which track, see Timeline Tracks.